Skip to main content

 Available tools

-The Build MCP server exposes five tools to your AI assistant:
+The Build MCP server exposes eight tools to your AI assistant:

 Documentation and rules